 As our physical building footprint started increasing in the late 1990‘s, we made a concerted effort to apply environmental guidelines and our guiding principles to the way we design, construct and operate our facilities.
 The goal was to ensure the application of sustainable practices in our projects.
 This approach was used in 2000 as design began for the former Torrance, California, headquarters campus expansion known as South Campus.
 This 643,000 square-foot project increased the size of the headquarters campus by 47 percent and, when completed in 2003, was the largest commercial LEED Gold® building in the world.
 South Campus was also home to what at the time was the largest commercial rooftop solar photovoltaic system as well as many other sustainable features.

 Since then, our North American real estate holdings have grown, and several facilities have undergone expansions.
 During this time, we have continually refined our approach to green building and construction.

-So, in 2014, when it was announced that Toyota would be relocating to a new state-of-the-art sustainable campus in Plano, Texas, we were ready to scale up our approach for the new North American Headquarters.
+So, in 2014, when it was announced that Toyota would be reorganizing and relocating, we were ready to scale up our approach to green building.

-What did we do?
-We aimed to incorporate the highest levels of sustainable features in all aspects of the new campus.
+We aimed to incorporate the highest levels of sustainable features in all aspects of three campuses: the new North American headquarters campus in Plano, Texas; the new Production and Engineering Manufacturing Center in Georgetown, Kentucky; and the new Supplier Center in York Township, Michigan.
 These are the key steps we took as we progressed through designing, constructing and commissioning our new campus:

 - Set project-specific sustainability vision and aspirational goals.